 A scintillation counter is used to detect the α -particle.
 In this type of counter the detecting area is covered with a thin coating of zinc sulfide activated by silver doping.
 When an α -particle strikes a crystal of zinc sulfide, it emits a flash of light.
 The number of light quanta emitted is approximately proportional to the energy lost by the α -particles in the crystal.
 If the initial energies of all the α -particle were the same, the number of light quanta emitted for each incident α -particle would be nearly constant.
-However, small variations in the kinetic energy of the α -particles, variations in the efficiency with which the emitted light is converted into electrical signals and variations in the energy of the α -particles lost in the ZnS crystals give rise to a fairly broad distribution in the size of the pulses from the detector.
+However, small variations in the kinetic energy of the α -particles, variations in the efficiency with which the emitted light is converted into electrical signals by the PMT and variations in the energy of the α -particles lost in the ZnS crystals give rise to a fairly broad distribution in the size of the pulses from the detector.
+Figure 5 shows the arrangement of the ZnS scintillator on the face of the PMT.

 The blue light quanta emitted from the ZnS impinge upon the cathode of the photomultiplier and electrons are emitted (the photoelectric effect).
-The number of electrons emitted by this process is not sufficient for direct electronic detection so that they are first put through an electron multiplier
+The number of electrons emitted by this process is